hamzahshaikh-786/beyondchats-assignment/README.md

 A full-stack application for scraping, processing, and displaying articles using Laravel, Node.js, and React.

+## Problem Statement

+BeyondChats required a system to:
+- Scrape existing blog articles
+- Store and manage them via APIs
+- Analyze top-ranking articles from Google
+- Enhance content using LLMs
+- Display original and updated articles in a modern UI

+This project demonstrates how such a system can be designed and implemented under time constraints.

 **Tech Stack:** Laravel (Backend), Node.js (Processing), React (Frontend), SQLite (DB).

 ## Setup Instructions